kubedb/docs/docs/guides/elasticsearch/autoscaler/storage/combined/index.md

 pvc-efe67aee-21bf-4320-9873-5d58d68182ae   1Gi        RWO            Delete           Bound    demo/data-es-combined-0   topolvm-provisioner            8m3s
 ```

-You can see the StatefulSet has 1GB storage, and the capacity of the persistent volume is also 1GB.
+You can see the PetSet has 1GB storage, and the capacity of the persistent volume is also 1GB.

 We are now ready to apply the `ElasticsearchAutoscaler` CRO to set up storage autoscaling for this database.